 The Edit Filter panel will be displayed.
 Any option modification made will not change the original template.
 It is advisable to rename a filter if the original filter template options were modified.

 - 3. Enter the filter name, optional.
 If no name is entered the system will automatically apply a name to the filter as follows, iFlt, iFlt(2), iFlt(3) etc. - 4.
-Select Accept. - 5.
-Select Cancel to disregard. - 6.
-Remove a Filter Template by selecting the Red X.
+Select Accept once all desired options have been modified.